ChiragPN/Demo/README.md

 # Demo
-This is the demo repo.
+This is the demo repository.
 <br>
 Author - Chirag P N